 Education staff are welcome to add their own strategies and resources, which are then shared with the Boxall Profile Network, and to evaluate which ones are the most effective for specific developmental learning.

 Links to extra resources (books, CDs, games, toys) that can help develop specific social and emotional aptitudes are also suggested within the online Boxall platform.

 The online Boxall can be used on computers or tablets, using a simple browser.
 It is compatible with most modern browsers, though we recommend using the latest version of Google Chrome or Mozilla Firefox.

-You should receive the email to verify your account straight after signing up.
+You should receive an email to verify your account a few minutes after signing up.
 Please double check that you have received the email, including in the spam folder, or request that it be sent again.

 All online BP data is anonymised and the responsibility to record what EBP code belongs to what student is left to the teacher alone.
 However, each EBP code that is created or looked up will be displayed on the staff member’s online dashboard, along with the gender, and birthdate (month and year) of each student.
 In this way, even if the teacher forgot to record the EBP code, they should be able to retrace their steps.

 Individual users can purchase tokens, starting from 50 pence, each token gives you an BP Assessment, an Individual Learning Plan, and an Evaluation.
 Unlimited BPs and ILPs can be created with a subscription (starting from £150 per year).

 You pay for your Boxall Profile tokens and subscriptions using a credit or debit card.
 You can also subscribe by direct debit from your bank account.
 We cannot fulfil payments by invoice, as the Boxall Profile Online is an online-only service.

 Your latest invoice can be viewed and downloaded at any time on your online dashboard.
 Click on the button ‘latest invoice’ at the bottom of the screen.